netreads/recolour_app_netreads/README.md

 # ReColor AI - SaaS Photo Colorization Platform

 A full-stack SaaS application that uses AI to colorize black and white photos.
-Built with Next.js 14, deployed on Cloudflare Pages with D1 database, R2 storage, and powered by Google Gemini AI.
+Built with Next.js 14, deployed on Cloudflare Pages with PostgreSQL database, R2 storage, and powered by Google Gemini AI.

 ## 🌟 Features